lcriadof/Simple-Hadoop-cluster-on-docker/README.md

 # Simple Hadoop Cluster on Docker

-Configuración simple para el clúster de Hadoop usando Docker.
+This is a very simple setup for Hadoop cluster using docker.
+Explanation for every command or step is written as comment in all files.

-La versión 3.3.6 (2023 junio) soporta la arquitecturas AMD64 y ARM64
+La versión 3.3.6	(2023 Jun 23	source) soporta la arquitecturas AMD64 y ARM64

 ## Structure:
 There are four major parts of this setup,